MrValentine7777/MGCustomDrawingPipeline/README.md

 ## Further Learning
 To continue exploring graphics programming concepts:
 - Experiment with modifying the bloom parameters for different effects
-- Try targeting different colors for the bloom effect
+- Try targeting different colors for the bloom effect (the shader includes options for both blue and green targeting)
+- Modify the tree model to add more complexity or detail
 - Implement additional post-processing effects (HDR, tone mapping, etc.)
 - Explore different blur algorithms beyond Gaussian blur
 - Experiment with more complex 3D models and scenes